Why Total Abstinence in Recovery Is Key to Long-Term Sobriety

 It will get back to your boss.
 Count on it.
 Since you need your job to be self-sufficient and take care of your responsibilities to your family, this isn’t something you want to put to the test.
 Forget about that one drink.
 It’s just not worth it.

 What Will It Cost You at Home?

 No one cruises through detox and alcohol rehab without some major ramifications.
 First, it’s tough to get sober after being in trouble with alcohol for many months or years.
 And it’s not always just alcohol you have to get out of your system.
 Many people come into treatment with multiple drugs of abuse.
-Alcohol and cocaine, alcohol and painkillers, alcohol and marijuana, alcohol and heroin, and so on.
-Some have co-occurring substance abuse and mental health disorder (such as attention deficit hyperactivity disorder or ADHD, post-traumatic stress syndrome or PTSD, anxiety, or depression).
-Getting clean and sober is a rough time for a few days to a couple of weeks or longer.
+Maybe they supplemented their alcohol addiction with cocaine, painkillers, marijuana or heroin.
+Many have a co-occurring substance abuse and mental health disorder (such as ADHD, post-traumatic stress disorder, anxiety or depression).
+Getting clean and sober is a rough time.

 And that’s just the first part of overcoming addiction.
-After that, there’s the whole period of treatment to go through: 30- to 60- to 90-days or longer, depending on a variety of factors.
+After that, there’s the whole period of treatment to go through: 30, 60 or 90 days, or longer, depending on a variety of factors.

 Maybe your spouse or partner has given you an ultimatum, or you’ve promised that you’d do such and such if you ever started drinking again.
 What do you call just one drink, if it’s not drinking again?
 Do you want to risk throwing away your relationship with your spouse, your family, just for the sake of this single drink?